eeeps/scalables/README.md

 ## sizing with css

-We're trying to free &lt;img&gt;s from the straightjacket of a single, definitive, baked-in & fixed size, and discard the notion that a file's intrinsic pixel dimensions should have anything whatsoever to do with how large it appears on a layout.
-Thus, you must explicitly size your image in CSS with 'width' or 'height' styles for this script to do anything useful.
+You must explicitly size your image in CSS with 'width' or 'height' styles (but not both, [yet!](http://caniuse.com/object-fit)) for this script to do anything useful.

 If you don't scale your initial thumbnail (usually *up*) to fit your layout in CSS, when the script looks at how big the &lt;img&gt; is it will see it at its default (native) dimensions and won't load any of the larger sources.